 E.2.2.1 Period-End Amounts calculated and Inputs used

 The components of the calculation of the MCR as at 31 December 2020 and 2021 are presented below.

-For SWE the minimum 25% floor of the SCR bites compared to the linear component.
+For SWE the minimum 25% floor of the SCR bites compared to the linear component (see the table below).